MMA Rumors: Daniel Cormier Reveals Two Potential Opponents For His Last UFC Fight

 Since beating Stipe Miocic at UFC 226, UFC light heavyweight and heavyweight champion Daniel Cormier revealed his plan to permanently end his mixed martial arts career after two more fights.
 As of now, he is scheduled to make his first title defense as the UFC heavyweight champion at UFC 230 against Derrick Lewis.

 Most people are surprised by Daniel Cormier’s decision to accept the fight with Derrick Lewis.
-It has been only three months since he last entered the Octagon, and he is still recovering from a hand injury he acquired from fighting Stipe Miocic.
+It has been only three months since he last entered the octagon, and he is still recovering from a hand injury that he acquired from fighting Stipe Miocic.
 According to Brett Okamoto of ESPN, the UFC gave Cormier an offer that he can’t resist.

 Daniel Cormier is also very confident that he can win against Derrick Lewis in their upcoming UFC 230 bout.
-Cormier believes that Lewis is an easier opponent than Stipe Miocic since he has a limited fighting style.
+Cormier believes that Lewis is an easier opponent than Stipe Miocic as he has a limited fighting style.

 Regarding his last UFC fight, Cormier could choose between former UFC champions Jon Jones and Brock Lesnar.